 “It is an interesting read about how an educated woman was thrown into a world in which she was unaccustomed and how she survived a year in prison.
 As expected the Netflix series takes quite a bit of poetic license with the story, but that need to be reviewed on its own merits.
 It is an enjoyable read with an interesting and well-thought-out reasoning for why the war on drugs is a failure and why our nation’s mandatory minimum laws need reform (with suggestions about how to reform the laws without letting the guilty get away with their crimes unpunished).”

-These next two books are on my reading list for 2014 as they were recommended by other correctional health professionals.
-Want to read them with me this year?
+These next two books are on this reading list because they were recommended by other correctional health professionals.

 Mother Antonia recently passed on and her work was the topic of the December 2013 News Round-Up Podcast.
 Her work and sacrifice sound amazing.
 Here is a description from Amazon: